LoyolaChicagoBooks/introcs-csharp/rst/computerscience.rst

 .. index:: mantissa and exponent

-Limited precision approximation of real numbers are stored in something like scientific notation, except in binary,  roughly :math:`(m)2^e`, with a mantissa m and exponent e (and a sign).
+Limited precision approximation of real numbers are stored in something like scientific notation, except in binary,  roughly :math:`\pm(m)2^e`, with a sign, mantissa m and exponent e.
 Both e and m have fixed numbers of bits, so the limited options for the mantissa restricts the *precision* of the numbers, and the limited options for the exponent restricts the *range*.
 Data on these limits for different sized numeric codes is in :ref:`value-types`.

+Once you have numbers, all sorts of other kinds of data can be encoded:
+Characters
-Once you have numbers, all sorts of other kinds of data can be encoded:  Characters like on your keyboard each have a numerical code associated with it.
-For example the ASCII code for the letter A is 65.
+like on your keyboard each have a numerical code associated with each one.
+For example the unicode for the letter A is 65.
 Images are often represented as a sequence of colored pixels.
 Since the human eye is only sensitive to three specific colors, red, green, and blue, a pixel is represented by a numerical intensity